EN

 4. Proportion of investments

-This financial product seeks to invest 0% of its assets in direct investments that do not qualify as sustainable investments.
-However, this financial product may from time to time hold cash and money market instruments for liquidity management purposes and derivatives for hedging and efficient portfolio management purposes.
+This financial product seeks to invest at least 80% of its assets in external investment funds that qualify as sustainable investments with environmental or social objectives.
+This financial product seeks to invest a maximum of 20% of its assets in investments that do not qualify as sustainable investments.
+This includes investments in cash and money market instruments for liquidity management purposes and derivatives for hedging and efficient portfolio management purposes.

 5. Monitoring of the sustainable investment objective

 Anthos assesses all investment funds that are considered for this financial product on responsible investment practices and key ESG characteristics prior to investing, using its proprietary tools (ESG and IMP scorecard).
 This financial product only invests in investment funds with investment managers that have an ESG rating as "Professional" or "Leader", with an IMP score of 7 and above and an IMP label of "B" or "C".
-The ESG and IMP composition of this financial product is monitored and reported to investors on a quarterly basis.

 In addition to this, Anthos engages on a regular basis with the external investment managers on the components of the ESG scorecard to: